-Gotu Kola (Centella Asiatica) has been used for ages by traditional healers and Ayurveda practitioners due to its multiple health benefits.
+Centella Asiatica whose common name is Gotu Kola has been used for ages by traditional healers and Ayurveda practitioners due to Gotu Kola’s benefits.

 Even now, Gotu Kola is still commonly used by indigenous healers of Meghalaya to treat all kinds of ailments.
 It is one of the components in preparing traditional medicines.